How to write a Nursing Assessment Report Paper

 How to Write Focused Assessment Nursing Report Part

-For example, if a patient presents with chest pain, a focused assessment of the cardiovascular system would be performed, including taking vital signs, performing a physical examination of the chest, heart, and peripheral pulses, and reviewing any diagnostic test results related to the cardiovascular system.
+For instance, when a patient presents with chest pain, a focused assessment of the cardiovascular system would ensue.
+This includes capturing vital signs, scrutinizing the chest, heart, and peripheral pulses through a physical examination, and analyzing any cardiovascular-related diagnostic outcomes.

 How to Write Time-lapsed Assessment in Nursing Report